mmpfeffer/blip/blip/README.md

 BLIP
-Summary: A nested template language
+Summary: A nested template language.

+Requirements
+    Python 2.7, *UNIX*

 Installation

-   Place the 'blip' executable at /usr/local/bin and set it to be executable (755).
-As a system-wide utility it is probably appropriate that the installed file '/usr/local/bin/blip' be owned by root.
+   Place the 'blip' executable at /usr/local/bin and set it to be owned by root/root and executable (755).

 Features